prody/ProDy/doc/examples/dynamics/pca/pca_nmr.rst

 Output
 -------------------------------------------------------------------------------

-A :class:`PCA` instance that stores covariance matrix and principal modes that describes the dominant changes in the dataset. :class:`PCA` instance and principal modes (:class:`Mode`) can be used as input to functions in :mod:`~prody.dynamics` module for further analysis.
+A :class:`~.PCA` instance that stores covariance matrix and principal modes that describes the dominant changes in the dataset. :class:`~.PCA` instance and principal modes (:class:`~.Mode`) can be used as input to functions in :mod:`~.dynamics` module for further analysis.

 Notes
 -------------------------------------------------------------------------------

 Note that this example is slightly different from that in the :ref:`Tutorial`.
-This example uses the :class:`~prody.ensemble.Ensemble` class which has a method for performing iterative superpositon.
+This example uses the :class:`~.Ensemble` class which has a method for performing iterative superposition.

 Also, note that this example applies to any PDB file that contains multiple models.